 Our experienced Gallery Educators will deliver engaging, and relevant workshops to primary, secondary and special schools in seven boroughs across London.
 Students will explore identity, representation and history through discussion, research and making in their school setting.

 Participating schools will receive a Faces and Places resource box containing portraits of inspirational people connected to the local borough, teachers’ notes & group activities, and tools to create exhibitions.
 These resource boxes will be available to loan from a host venue in the borough for additional schools wanting to engage with the programme.

-The Faces and Places programme will take place 2021-2022 with primary and secondary schools in the London boroughs of Brent, Lambeth, Westminster, Haringey, Lewisham, Waltham Forest, and Barking and Dagenham.
+The Faces and Places programme will take place 2021-2022 with primary, secondary and special schools in the London boroughs of Brent, Lambeth, Westminster, Haringey, Lewisham, Waltham Forest, and Barking and Dagenham.

 The Faces and Places resources to activate the portraits including teachers’ notes and group activities will be available digitally for all schools to engage with from autumn 2021.
 The activities are designed to help develop young people’s creative skills including visual literacy, research and analysis, and portrait making.

 Suitable for Primary and Secondary teaching in Art and Design and/or History subjects, the resources can be adapted by teachers to suit the needs of their class.
 They can be used as starting points to explore a topic, or expanded on to develop a large scale project.